LibCrowds/docs/docs/templates/new.md

 clicking **Create**.

-After creation you will be given access to futher options to help design the task, add tags, a tutorial and set the rules for results analysis.
+After creation you will be given access to futher options to help design the task, set filters, a tutorial and set the rules for results analysis.

 ---